The device is an EXACT EQUIVALENT in functionality and parametrics to the compared device.

 TI does not recommend using this part in a new design.
 This product continues to be in production to support existing customers.

-The TPS65381-Q1 device is a multirail power supply designed to supply microcontrollers (MCUs) in safety applications, such as those found in automotive and industrial applications.
-The device supports Texas Instruments’ TMS570LS series 16- bit or 32-bit RISC flash MCU and other MCUs with dual-core lockstep (LS) or loosely-coupled architectures (LC).
+The TPS65381-Q1 device is a multirail power supply designed to supply microcontrollers (MCUs) in safety-relevant applications, such as those found in automotive and industrial markets.
+The device supports Texas Instruments’ Hercules™ TMS570 MCU and C2000™ MCU families, and various other MCUs with dual-core lockstep (LS) or loosely-coupled architectures (LC).

 The device monitors undervoltage and overvoltage on all regulator outputs, battery voltage, and internal supply rails.
 A second bandgap reference, independent from the main bandgap reference, is used for the undervoltage and overvoltage monitoring, to avoid any drifts in the main bandgap reference from being undetected.
 In addition, regulator current-limits and temperature protections are implemented.

 The TPS65381-Q1 device has monitoring and protection functions, which include the following: watchdog with trigger and question and answer modes, MCU error-signal monitor, clock monitoring on internal oscillators, self-check on the clock monitor, cyclic redundancy check (CRC) on nonvolatile memory, a diagnostic output pin allowing the MCU to observe internal analog and digital signals of the device, a reset circuit and output pin for the MCU, and an enable drive output to disable the safing-path or external-power stages on detected faults.
 A built-in self-test (BIST) monitors the device functionality automatically at power-up.
 A dedicated DIAGNOSTIC state allows the MCU to check TPS65381-Q1 monitoring and protection functions.

 The TPS65381-Q1 device is offered in a 32-pin HTSSOP PowerPAD package.

 All trademarks are the property of their respective owners.